KPZ equation correlations in time: Introduction

 \subsubsection{Acknowledgments}

 Aspects of this project were prompted by the question that we have mentioned, asked by Amir Dembo and Jean-Dominique Deuschel during a conference at MSRI in fall 2010.
-The authors wish to also acknowledge useful comments from Patrik Ferrari, Pierre Le Doussal and Kazumasa Takeuchi.
+In an earlier version of this work, Xuan Wu and Yier Lin pointed out a missing detail in the proof of Proposition~\ref{p.locreg} regarding controlling the probability of the $\up$ event therein.
+The authors thank Xuan and Yier for their close reading and comments.
+The authors also wish to acknowledge useful comments from Patrik Ferrari, Pierre Le Doussal and Kazumasa Takeuchi.
 Ivan Corwin was partially supported by the Packard Fellowship for Science and Engineering, and by the NSF through grants DMS-$1811143$ and DMS-$1664650$.
-Alan Hammond is supported by the NSF through grants DMS-$1512908$ and DMS-$1855550$.
+Alan Hammond was partially supported by the NSF through grants DMS-$1512908$ and DMS-$1855550$ and by a Miller Professorship at U.C.
+Berkeley.